I made this homemade salve recipe as an experiment to see if it could relieve my eczema.

 Add chamomile essential oil.

-And bergamot essential oil and remove until all the ingredients are well mixed.
+And bergamot essential oil and blend until all the ingredients are well mixed.

 Transfer to a container and is ready to use!